SRCF/docs/source/timeout/compare.rst

      - 1 hour free
      - None
    * - Price
-     - Free forever
+     - Free
      - Pay-to-use (free version limited)
-     - Free within the University, otherwise paid
+     - Paid by the University
      - Pay-to-use (free version limited)
-     - Free forever
+     - Free
    * - Guests need Raven/an account?
      - No
      - No